 - Strong integration with text processing capabilities and unit testing framework

 Closely related to the previous point, this largely spares time and effort in development, QA and accelerates time-to-market.

 - Open Source and Community development

-The language is free and thus has a large community of users who interact and exchange experience – something that accounts for fast professional growth.
+The language is free and thus has a large community of users who interact and exchange experiences – something that accounts for fast professional growth.
 IDEs like Spyder Python are also free to download.

 - Easy to learn

-While this may seem something mostly interesting for programmers themselves, this accounts for a constant supply of junior developers to the market, who make the environment more competitive to the experienced developers and fill important gaps in development process themselves.
+While this may seem something mostly interesting for programmers themselves, this accounts for a constant supply of junior developers to the market, who make the environment more competitive to the experienced developers and fill important gaps in the development process themselves.

 - Data structures